Lorenz-127/PP3-task-tracker-cli/docs/README.md

 **All Python files** have been validated using the [Code Institute PEP8 Validator](https://pep8ci.herokuapp.com/) to ensure compliance with PEP8 standards.
 Each file returned the same result: "All clear, no errors found."

+### Manual Testing Procedures for Task Tracker CLI

+As part of my commitment to ensuring the reliability and functionality of the Task Tracker CLI, I have developed and implemented a comprehensive set of manual testing procedures.
+My testing suite covers all core features of the application, including adding, viewing, updating, completing, and deleting todos, as well as viewing statistics.
+For each test case, I've outlined detailed steps to perform the test, specified the expected results, and provided space to record actual outcomes and pass/fail status.
+This methodical approach allows me to thoroughly validate the application's behavior, identify potential issues, and ensure a smooth user experience.
+I consider this manual testing process crucial for maintaining the quality and dependability of the Task Tracker CLI.
+To review my detailed manual testing procedures, please refer to my [manual_tests.md](/docs/manual_tests.md) file.

 ## Credits and Acknowledgements

 ## Reflection and Future Improvements